 - Be available – Constantly monitor your communication apps.
 We all get a barrage of unexpected requests from the boss or BoD or whomever.
 Hey, it’s good to be in demand.
 If you can’t answer someone promptly, acknowledge the request and give the person an ETA.
 You get to prioritize your objectives/to-do’s for the day, as do your colleagues.

 - Have a dedicated workspace – Staying focused on the tasks at hand to be as effective and efficient as possible is important, so I have a dedicated workspace that helps me get in the zone.
 Whether I’m securely collaborating with team members or clients, I know I’m in a space where I can be productive.

 Unfortunately, with this spike in remote collaboration comes the inevitable spike in opportunistic adversaries and widening attack vectors.
 Keep your guard up and be vigilant about protecting your organization’s most critical data.
 Right now speed is important and your employees will jump onto any solution that works.
 Don’t shut down the use of other tools but do understand what level of security you need.
 Some products will advertise encryption… but upon deeper inspection it’s simply TLS – a standard that is rarely sufficient or approved.
 Know that there are solutions available – for free – that provide real security.
-When these needs are identified, pivot to a secure tool like Wickr Pro when discussing your most sensitive items (M&A, financial data, tabletop exercises, IP, exec comms, important transactions for the quarter, critical partner discussions, etc.).
+When these needs are identified, pivot to a secure tool like AWS Wickr when discussing your most sensitive items (M&A, financial data, tabletop exercises, IP, exec comms, important transactions for the quarter, critical partner discussions, etc.).

-To get started, download Wickr Pro for free here.
+To get started, download AWS Wickr for free here.
 Follow the steps to create your private network and invite your team to join.
 Create rooms for collaboration amongst team members, or start a conversation for smaller direct discussions.

 Remote work has never been more important.
 Let’s keep it secure.